 The Bottom Line on Kill Cliff

 Before you pop the top on a Kill Cliff, here’s our final verdict.
 We like that we found some favorable customer comments and a few natural ingredients like caffeine and green tea.
 However, we’re skeptical about this one because no clinical research proving the supplements will boost energy levels or improve recovery.
 We also have concerns because customers were talking about ineffective ingredients and side effects.

 If you want to boost your energy levels, we suggest going with a program that can help you keep track of your health goals and lose weight for good.

 Among the best weight-loss systems we’ve researched this year is Noom.
 We love that the program offers individual coaching, customized meal plans, interactive support groups, and tons of other health tracking tools.

 Also, the makers of Noom are offering all of our readers a free trial offer, which is even better!

-Kill Cliff comes in three lines – Recovery, Ignite and Endurance.
+Kill Cliff comes in three lines – Energize x Revover, Ignite and Endurance.
 They also have a CBD line.
 Kill Cliff Recovery contains Green Tea extracts, Ginger root and Ginseng root.
 Kill Cliff Endurance is made with a low glycemic carbohydrate.
 Both drinks also contain electrolytes.

 What are the side effects of Kill Cliff?